Vatsalparsaniya/AI_Lab/Lab-3/README.md

 ## Exercise 2:
 Implement an ANN feed-forward network and evaluate its Accuracy for Pima-Indian-Diabetes dataset.

 ● Tweak parameters to improve accuracy (like learning rate and training cycles ).
 Report the output accuracy.

+## Exercise 3:
+Implement an ANN feed-forward backpropagation network and evaluate its Accuracy for Iris Dataset.

+● Tweak parameters to improve accuracy (like learning rate , minimum Error and training cycles ).
+Calculate and print the mean accuracy.

       data = csvRead('One-Hot-Encoding_Iris.csv',[],[],'string');
       ID = strtod(data(:,1));